-Want a degree that allows you to explore your musical and nonmusical interests?
+Do you have a wide variety of musical interests?
+Want a degree that allows you to explore those interests?
 A Bachelor of Arts degree in Music from the University of North Texas could be for you.

 Career possibilities for Music majors include working for a performing arts company or in the radio, television or film industries.